thom4parisot/thom4.net/source/_posts/2013-customized-chrome-extension-icon-dev-version.md

 The workflow is the following:

-1. selecting recursively the content of the `src/` folder in a temporary folder;
+1. selecting recursively the content of the `src/` folder;
-1. during the copy process, excluding the `channel.json` file;
+1. during the selection process, excluding the `channel.json` file;
 1. compressing the content of the temporary folder in a ZIP file;
 1. when in production, the `channel.json` will not be loaded because it won't be part of the package;
 1. as a consequence, the `load` event will never be fired;